Verycuteabbey/Scripts/README.md

 ### How to use?

-First, you need to the script content and have a look, there are have comments for uses (If you don't know)
+First, you need goto the script content and have a look, there are have comments for uses (If you don't know)

 And, use `loadstring()` to load the script like this:
 ```lua